Ricochet-Exchange/rex-bank/README.md

 ![Bank protocol](./bank-protocol.png)
-This is a framework for managing a collateral-backed loans on Ethereum.
+This is a framework fixed-rate collateral-backed loans on Ethereum.
 This repository contains the core smart contracts and DApp code.

-# Hack Money Development Plan
-## Phase 1: Tokenless Protocol
-First, make the protocol work without transferring tokens around.
-Build and test that all of the protocol functionality can work correctly without moving tokens around.

-### Tasks:
-- [x] Develop smart contract code
-- [x] Write tests for the smart contract
-- [x] Build a Customer UI for interacting with the contract

-## Phase 2: Token Integration
-Second, make the protocol work with transferring tokens for collateral and debt.
-Use a `updatePrice` function to manually enter the collateral and debt token prices.

-### Tasks:
-- [x] Develop support for depositing collateral and borrowing
-- [x] Create a test plan for testing locally (how to deploy test ERC20 tokens to use?)
-- [x] Create video demo running on localhost

-## Phase 3: Oracle Integration
-Finally, integrate the Tellor oracle for updating the collateral and debt token prices.

-- [x] Update price using Tellor Oracle
-- [x] Build Bank Owner UI
-- [x] Create video demo running on Rinkeby

 # Design Considerations